worldInColors/weather-app/README.md

 - Added a perload headeer for the bg image in the html
 - Added dev-dist/ to .gitignore

+#### Day 17-21

+- Was busy so didnt do anything

+#### Day 22 & 23

+- Added focus lock to input elments
+- made it so its possible to disable weather items you dont need
+- made it so its posible to re-order items
+- Added light mode colors

 ---

 ### What I learned